BemteviSeguros/jobs/Challenge.md

 ### **How to Get Started?**

-1. **Fork this Repo** (if you’re submitting on GitHub) or create a new repo for your project.
+1. **Create a new repo for your project**.
-2. **Join the Discord Server**.
+2. **Join the [Discord Server](https://discord.gg/vM5fXyUs)**.
 Our developers are available to assist you.
 Feel free to ask any questions in the public channels, and we’ll be happy to help!
 3. **Start building**!
 Make sure to frequently commit your code and document your progress.
 4. **Share your project** when you’re finished, including the GitHub repository link and live URL (if it is available).